Hyperbolic models for CAT(0) spaces: Curtain boundaries

 Let us show that $b$ meets every $h_i$.
 Since $\{h_i\}$ is a chain, it suffices to show that $b$ meets infinitely many $h_i$.
 Suppose that, on the contrary, there is some $k$ such that $b\in h_i^-$ for all $i \geq k$.
 Let $k'=k+(4L+10)(2L+3)+2$.
 The curtains $h_{k}$, $h_{k'}$ are separated by an $L$--chain of length $(4L+10)(2L+3)$, and hence, using Lemma~\ref{lem:updating_curtains} with $A=h_{k}$ and $B=h_{k'},$ they are separated by an $L$--chain $\{m_1,\dots,m_{2L+4}\}$ whose elements are all dual to $[\go, p_{k'}]$.
 Lemma~\ref{lem:bounding_distance_with_dual_curtains} now yields a point $p \in [\go, p_{k'}] \cap m_{2L+3}$ and points $y_i \in [\go, p_i] \cap m_{2L+3}$ such that $\dist(y_i,p) \leq 2L+2$ for all $i \geq k'$.
 Since $[\go,p_i] \rightarrow b$, the geodesic $b$ must contain a point $y$ with $\dist(y,p) \leq 2L+2$.
 On other hand, since $b \in h_k^-$ and $\{m_1,\cdots m_{2L+2}\}$ is an $L$--chain separating $h_k$ from $y_i$, we must have $\dist(p,y) \geq 2L+3$.
 This is a contradiction, so $b$ meets every $h_i$.

-Since each $p_i \in q'$, the unparametrised quasigeodesics $\iota[\go, p_i]$ lie in a uniform neighborhood of $q$.
-Therefore, the unparametrised quasigeodesic $\iota(b)$ is also in a uniform neighborhood of $q$, by Lemma~\ref{lem:bounding_distance_with_dual_curtains}, which concludes the proof of surjectivity.
-Note that Corollary~\ref{cor:diverging_geodesics} means that $b$ is the unique geodesic ray crossing all the $\{h_i\}$. \\
+Since each $p_i \in q'$, the unparametrised rough geodesics $\iota[\go, p_i]$ lie in a uniform neighborhood of $q$.
+Therefore, the unparametrised rough geodesic $\iota(b)$ is also in a uniform neighborhood of $q$, by Lemma~\ref{lem:bounding_distance_with_dual_curtains}, which concludes the proof of surjectivity.
+Note that Corollary~\ref{cor:diverging_geodesics} means that $b$ is the unique geodesic ray crossing all the $\{h_i\}$.